Glossary of Business Insurance Terms

 Claim

-What is a small business insurance claim?
+What is a commercial insurance claim?

-What are the types of insurance claims?
+What are the types of commercial insurance claims?

 There are many types of small business insurance claims.
 Broadly speaking, they fall into the following areas: